0xc3u/Indiko.Maui.Controls.Chat/README.md

+﻿# ChatView Control for MAUI.NET

+The `ChatView` control is a highly customizable chat interface for MAUI.NET applications.
+It supports various features such as displaying messages, handling user interactions, managing replies, emoji reactions, avatars, and system messages.
+The control is optimized for native performance using platform-specific components like `RecyclerView` on Android and `UICollectionView` on iOS.

 ![Indiko.Maui.Controls.Chat](nuget.png)

-# ChatView Control for MAUI.NET

-The `ChatView` control is a highly customizable chat interface for MAUI.NET applications.
-It supports various features such as displaying messages, handling user interactions, loading more messages, and rendering replies, emojis, and avatars.
-The control leverages native performance using `RecyclerView` on Android and `UICollectionView` on iOS.

 ## Build Status
 ![ci](https://github.com/0xc3u/Indiko.Maui.Controls.Chat/actions/workflows/symanticrelease.yml/badge.svg)